Helsinki-NLP/OpusTools/opustools_pkg/README.md

 -p		Print in plain txt
 -f F		File name (if not given, prints all files)
 -pa		Print annotations, if they exist
--sa SA		Set sentence annotation attributes to be printed deparated by
+-sa SA		Set sentence annotation attributes to be printed separated by
 		commas, e.g. -sa pos,lem.
 To print all available attributes use -sa all_attrs (default=pos,lem)
 -ca CA		Change annotation delimiter (default=|)